Follow these guidelines when developing F5 modules for Ansible.

 bigsuds (SOAP) or

-You can continue to extend modules that use
+To maintain backward compatibility of older modules, you can continue to extend modules that use

 f5-sdk can co-exist, but F5 recommends that you write all new features, and fix all bugs by using